Phylogenomics and species delimitation of Crowned Snakes (Tantilla)

 Snake fungal disease in endangered Kirtland’s Snakes (Clonophis kirtlandii)

-During my time in Indiana, I collaborated with Indiana state officials and Dr. Drew Davis to sample Kirtland’s Snakes (Clonophis kirtlandii) for the fungus that causes snake fungal disease (Ophidiomyces ophidiicola).
+During my time in Indiana, I collaborated with the Indiana Department of Natural Resources and Dr. Drew Davis to sample Kirtland’s Snakes (Clonophis kirtlandii) for the fungus that causes snake fungal disease (Ophidiomyces ophidiicola).
 During the course of this project, we also collected genetic samples from all individuals and discovered new distribution records for C. kirtlandii, a species that is endangered throughout its distribution.